 Beyond understanding your customers, this comes down to developing a positive brand culture that aligns with their values and beliefs.

-Chief Customer Officer at Marketo (the marketing software branch of Adobe), Matt Zilli, explores this idea in a post titled The Power of Shared Beliefs.
+Former Chief Customer Officer at Marketo (now part of Adobe), Matt Zilli, explores this idea in a post titled The Power of Shared Beliefs.
 He points out that Apple customers already believe that Apple will always release the most innovative new products, everyone knows that Disneyland is the happiest place on earth (and so Disney products exist to make you happy), and Nike customers believe that Nike is doing everything they can to help each athlete release their true potential.

 He goes on to explain that this “shared belief dynamic” only works when every person in the company from sales and marketing to customer support understands and gets behind those beliefs fully.
 In other words, they must be baked into your company culture.

 These companies will continue to have huge success without relying on traditional marketing techniques.
 Apple, for example, barely has an official presence on social media at all.
 They don’t need one – their brand presence is so strong that it essentially does their marketing for them.

 In 2020, the lines between branding and corporate culture are blending, and in 2022, they’re set to disappear completely.
 In other words, your brand is your culture – at least in terms of how the outside world sees it.